YueZhang-studyuse/OnlineMAPF/README.md

 ## This version:

-In planner, treat agents reached goal once than can be pushed away.
+In planner, treat agents reached goal once than disapppear